 Depending on experience, the structure of a resume can vary greatly.
 A recent Grad, for example, should highlight their Academic achievements first and foremost, with a focus on what modules they have studied and any experience gained through internships.

 This template will focus more on candidates who have a few years commercial experience.
 Here’s what to include:

 - Name – An obvious place to start, this is the headline of your resume

 - Contact information – City (you don’t need to include your full address), contact number and email address

 Likely to be the first part of your resume a hiring manager will read, the personal statement/summary is your elevator pitch.
-You should always include a brief introduction about who you are, where your expertise lies and most importantly what you can bring to the Organization.
-Data Science covers a broad range of skills and this is a useful way of showing, in layman’s terms, what it is you do.
+You should always include a brief introduction about who you are, where your expertise lies and most importantly what you can bring to the organization.
+Data Science covers a broad range of skills and this is a useful way of showing what it is you do.

 Consider the following; in one paragraph it captures; how long you’ve been working in the industry, where you specialize, what value you can add and what you’re looking for.

 A skills matrix is vital for a couple of reasons.
-First, it provides a comprehensive guide of all the technologies you have worked with, and immediately gives the hiring manager an idea of where your expertise lies.
-Second, it makes your resume visible to recruiters.
-Almost all recruiters will be searching for candidates via a keyword search, if you don’t have “python”, “SAS” and “Spark” written in your resume (and that’s what they’re looking for), they’re not going to find you.
+First, it provides a comprehensive guide of all the technologies you have worked with and immediately gives the hiring manager an idea of where your expertise lies.
+Secondly, it makes your resume visible to recruiters.
+Almost all recruiters will be searching for candidates via a keyword search, so if you don’t have “python”, “SAS” and “Spark” written in your resume (and that’s what they’re looking for), they’re not going to find you.

 Here’s how a skills matrix might look;